-Longevity Health Plan has established written standards to ensure timeliness of access to care that meets or exceed the standards established by CMS, to ensure all standards are communicated to providers, to continuously monitor compliance with the standards, and to take corrective action as needed.
-Longevity Health Plan also requires all providers to offer standard hours of operation that (1) do not discriminate against Medicare enrollees, and (2) are convenient for Longevity Health Plan members, the facilities where members reside, and facility staff who aid in member care.
-PCPs are NOT to provide routine visits at times that coincide with regular facility meal times, or interfere with expected member sleep patterns by occurring before 8 am or after 8 pm, or occur during nursing staff shift changes.
+Longevity Health Plan has established written standards to ensure timeliness of access to care that meets or exceeds the standards established by CMS; to ensure all standards are communicated to providers; to continuously monitor compliance with the standards; and to take corrective action as needed.
+Longevity also requires all providers to offer standard hours of operation that (1) do not discriminate against Medicare enrollees, and (2) are convenient for Longevity members, the facilities where members reside and facility staff who aid in member care.